 Heather has a proven track record built on over 25 years of supply management experience.
 She has held several management roles of increasing responsibility in all aspects of supply management, strategic sourcing, operations and relationship management.
 In her current role as the Manager of Business Services with Veridian Connections, she is responsible for the development and management of the programs in the areas of supply chain, fleet and facilities for all Veridian districts, and for the provision of other business support functions related to corporate governance, records management, risk management and disaster recovery.
 Heather has volunteered on several boards, including the Ajax-Pickering Board of Trade, serving as a Director and Chair of the Governance Committee and Durham Children’s Aid Society as a board director.
 She also volunteers for the Kawartha Haliburton Victim Services Agency.

-Dr. Lauwers is the President and CEO of the Ross Memorial Hospital in Lindsay.
-Bert joined the Ross Memorial Hospital as Vice President, Medical in June of 2013.
-In January 2014, he added the Chief of Staff role to his portfolio.
+Dr. Lauwers is the former CEO of Ross Memorial Hospital in Lindsay and will be assuming a new role as Executive Vice-President of Medical and Clinical Programs at the Scarborough Health Network on April 1, 2019.
 Dr. Lauwers is the former Deputy Chief Coroner – Inquests for the Office of the Chief Coroner in the Province of Ontario and former Deputy Chief Coroner – Investigations and Chair of the Deaths Under Five and the Paediatric Death Review Committee.
 Bert is a graduate of the University of Toronto Medical School and has a Fellowship in the College of Family Physicians.
 He is appointed as an Assistant Clinical Professor in the Faculty of Family Medicine at McMaster University.
 Bert is a former president of the Ontario Coroners Association and was appointed Deputy Chief Coroner – Investigations in September 2008 and led the Office of the Chief Coroner’s project to develop recommendations to the Inquiry into Paediatric Forensic Pathology (Goudge Inquiry).
 In November 2011, he was appointed Deputy Chief Coroner – Inquests.
 He completed a Masters Degree Program in Public Policy, Administration and Law at York University in June of 2014.

 Lisa is currently working for Shoppers Drug Mart as a Human Resource Business Partner supporting over 120 stores in the GTA.
 She has a Bachelor’s Degree from York University in Business Administration specializing in Human Resources.
 Lisa obtained her Certified Human Resource Leader (CHRL) designation in 2014, and in 2016 she received the CHRL Award of Excellence.